gracefulife/clova-developer-guide/en/DevConsole/Guides/CEK/Register_Interaction_Model.md

 Shrimp golden crust         Shrimp golden crust pizza       Shrimp gold-crust pizza       Shrimp gold-crust
 ```

-On the Clova developer console, the **upload** and **download** buttons are provided as follows: Click the **upload** button to upload the custom slot type predefined in the TSV file and click the **download** button to download the custom slot type currently being written on the Clova developer console as a TSV file.
+On the Clova developer console, the **upload** and **download** buttons are provided as follows: Press the **upload** button to upload the custom slot type predefined in the TSV file and press the **download** button to download the custom slot type currently being written on the Clova developer console as a TSV file.

 ![](/DevConsole/Resources/Images/DevConsole-Custom_Slot_Upload_and_Download_Button.png)